tomasreimers/cs262-final/README.md

 * unit_test.py
     * Some tests showing how the system functions
 * run_worker.py
-    * Starts a worker that listens for work to do
+    * Starts a worker that listens for "work" to do
 * lib/Nexus.py
-    * Main part of the system that ccepts work from the client, dispatches it to workers, monitors worker state, and hands the client results back as they are returned
+    * Main part of the system that accepts "work" from the client, dispatches it to workers, monitors worker state, and hands the client results back as they are returned
 * lib/Resources.py
     * Defines "work" that a client wants to do and the objects that are sent over-the-wire
 * lib/Worker.py